mcp-widgets/examples/README.md

 4. Registering it with the MCP clients in `apps/ai-chatbo/lib/tools

 This architecture can be extended to support many types of interactive widgets beyond weather and e-commerce, such as calendars, maps, charts, and more.

+### Acknowledgements

+This project is heavily relying on the work the anthopic team did with the Model Context Protocol and the Vercel's team of making AI tools accessible via their [AI SDK](https://sdk.vercel.ai/docs/introduction) and their example project [Vercel AI Chatbo](https://github.com/vercel/ai-chatbot).